The Battle on the Ivory Road.

 “Tulwars behind!
 Matchlocks in front!”

 I followed mine and we took position between the grass and the empty plain, where we could see the road losing itself in the distance.
-In the dark, we could see flashes of light from time to time.
-Our sentinels were selling their lives dearly.
-This did nothing to assuage our fears.
 The veterans simply lie down on the earth and fell asleep; they knew by experience it could be hours or days before we could rest again.
 Most of us would not have slept had we tried.
 We could only stare at the darkness.
 And so we did until the first rays of sunshine illuminated the field.

 “Here they come!”